EKhenana Commune: Political Affiliation

 In April 2019, residents of the settlement became members of Abahlali baseMjondolo, the largest independent social movement in South Africa, and set up a branch of the movement at the occupation.

 Commune

-Inspired by a visit by Brazil's Movimento dos Trabalhadores Rurais Sem Terra (Landless Workers Movement), the community decided to turn the settlement into a commune where they would share basic needs such as food.
+Inspired by a visit by Brazil's Movimento dos Trabalhadores Rurais Sem Terra (Landless Workers Movement), the community decided to turn the settlement into a productive commune where they collectively produce and share food.
 They began a communal vegetable garden, a collectively run chicken farm and build a community hall and communal kitchen.
-They also set up a collectively run spaza shop where they sold basic items for every day use as well as produce from the garden.
+They also set up a collectively run spaza shop where they sold basic items for everyday use as well as produce from the garden.

-The Frantz Fanon school, a political school, was founded in 2019.
+The Frantz Fanon School, a political school, was founded in 2019.

 The commune and its communal garden was hard hit by the 2022 KwaZulu-Natal floods and many homes were washed away.